-- 10.4.1 Division/UniSA College boards will establish an appeals committee to consider appeals against preclusion from a program.
-The appeals committee will be chaired by the Pro Vice Chancellor/UniSA College Academic Director or nominee, and will consist of: - a. two academic staff members who, in combination with the Chair, can provide discipline cross-representation for the relevant division/UniSA College - b. the relevant division director or equivalent, or nominee - c. a member of USASA Board or nominee. - 10.4.2 Members of the initial academic review committee should not also be members of the appeals committee. - 10.4.3 The committee may proceed even if all members are not present, provided there is a quorum of three, which must include the chair. - 10.4.4 Students intending to appeal against preclusion must lodge the prescribed form with Campus Central or UniSA partner administration office within 20 working days from the date on the preclusion letter.
-Appeals must be supported by relevant documents, for example any action taken by the student in response to previous intervention strategies (see clause 10.2.2). - 10.4.5 The chair of the academic review committee constituted under clause 10.3 and/or the relevant program director or program facilitator will be invited to attend, or make a submission to, the appeals committee about the decision to preclude the student. - 10.4.6 The chair of the appeals committee will write to the student at least five working days before the committee is due to meet.
-The letter will invite the student to attend the meeting to present their appeal.
-The student may be assisted or represented at the meeting by:

-- a. a USASA Advocacy Officer, or - b. a representative of the UniSA partner institution if the student is studying offshore, or - c. any staff member or student of the University.
+- 10.4.1 The Preclusion Appeals Committee will consider appeals against preclusion from a program.
+The composition of this committee will be: - a.
+Three academic staff with significant experience in implementing academic policy, nominated by the Provost and Chief Academic Officer.
+The academic staff members will normally either be members of an Academic Unit executive team or hold level D or E positions.
+One will be nominated to serve as chair for a 12 month term. - b.
+A General Manager or a Manager: Program Services from an Academic Unit. - c.
+A representative from Student and Academic Services. - d.
+A member of the USASA Board, or nominee. - 10.4.2 The committee may proceed even if all members are not present, provided there is a quorum of three, which must include the chair. - 10.4.3 Students intending to appeal against preclusion must lodge the prescribed form with Campus Central or UniSA partner administration office within 20 working days from the date on the preclusion letter.
+Appeals must be supported by relevant documents, for example any action taken by the student in response to previous intervention strategies (see clause 10.2.2). - 10.4.4 The relevant program director will be invited to attend, or make a submission to, the Preclusion Appeals Committee about the decision to preclude the student. - 10.4.5 The student will be notified in writing at least five working days before the committee is due to meet and will be invited to attend the meeting to present their appeal.
+The student may be assisted or represented at the meeting by: - a. a USASA Advocacy Officer, or - b. a representative of the UniSA partner institution if the student is studying offshore, or - c. any UniSA staff member or student.